rickwest/devsnippets/source/snippets/git/index.md

 ### Delete a branch

-Deletes a branch thats no longer required (eg after a merge)
+Deletes a branch that is no longer required (e.g. after a merge)

 ```bash
 git branch -d branchname